-Summary of Cold Chain Package Testing
+Summary of Cold Chain and Temperature Package Testing

 Thermal and Cold Chain packaging refers to products that must remain in a temperature-controlled environment.
 Oftentimes, packages will experience stress throughout the distribution process and transportation.
 A common stressor is environmental conditions.
 Changes in temperature or humidity can damage packaging (like cardboard) or a product.

 Pharmaceuticals and food products are common examples of products that may require this type of thermal package.
 Pharmaceutical package testing is critical for medical products that must remain at a certain temperature.
 Pharma packaging must be able to keep the product at the desired temperature for the duration of its shelf life.
 Some drugs have a very short shelf life so it is important that their medicine packaging maintains integrity throughout distribution.

 Cold chain testing is an important part of ensuring that packages reach their destination ready for consumption/use by the consumer.
 Keystone has extensive experience performing tests on thermal and cold chain packaging.

 Equipped with over 15 climatic chambers and oversized walk-in climatic chambers, Keystone Package Testing is capable of administering multiple tests at once and delivering fast results.
 We can conduct altitude and environmental testing which serve different purposes in the distribution process.

 The purpose of environmental testing is to observe the effects of temperature and humidity on a package and its contents by using temperature chambers.
 Throughout the distribution process, a package can be exposed to various atmospheres.
 For example, a product could be transported in a shipping container without temperature controls for a long period of time.

 Environmental testing is intended to be representative of the distribution chain.
 The testing will determine if the package is able to withstand the temperature and humidity changes and protect the product inside.